3mdeb/news-and-ideas/blog/content/post/2020-02-05-meta-pcengines-xen.md

 Xen Project creates a software system, that allows the execution of multiple virtual guest environments simultaneously on a single physical machine.
 It is valuable when you want to create a complex security software system consisting of several operating systems.
-The unprivileged domains (domUs), such as virtual operating systems have no direct access to the hardware.
+Unprivileged domains (domUs), such as virtual operating systems have no direct access to the hardware.